waikato-datamining/docker-for-data-scientists/docs/index.md

 [cuDNN](https://developer.nvidia.com/cudnn), deep learning framework and other libraries right is a frustrating exercise.
 With docker you still have to go through the pain of figuring out the right combination, but...
 And it is a **BIG** but!
-Once you have this blueprint called *docker image*, you can use it other machines as well; you will be up and running in seconds.
+Once you have this blueprint called a *docker image*, you can use it on other machines as well; you will be up and running in seconds.

 This is by no means supposed to be an exhaustive introduction to docker (docker